Electronic Network for Arab-West Understanding: History

-A key characteristic became the tremendous variety in nationalities at any given point in time.
+A key characteristic became the large variety in nationalities at any given point in time.
 Students love this mix between Egyptians and non-Egyptians of tens of different nationalities.
-The program became crucial in enabling and developing the next crop of leaders both for the Middle East and Europe.
-Due to its advantage of enabling the interns to work and collaborate in a multicultural environment while contributing to the goals of ENAWU, the interns were exposed to real issues affecting the Middle East, and how they could help in the furtherance of ENAWU’s objectives as well as similar initiatives from other stakeholders.
+Due to its advantage of enabling the interns to work and collaborate in a multicultural environment while contributing to the goals of ENAWU, the interns were exposed to real issues affecting the Middle East, and how they could help in the furtherance of ENAWU's objectives as well as similar initiatives from other stakeholders.
 Furthermore, the interns’ insights are noted to have played a pertinent role in the realization of the goals of the project.

 The database has become a major tool for students and researchers.
 A substantial number of PhD researchers have used Arab-West Report for their theses.
 This shows the influence Arab-West Report has on scholarly work related to the role of convictions (religious and secular) in society.
 Many Muslim and non-Muslim organizations became increasingly interested in the improvement of knowledge-sharing and positive relations both in the West and the Arab world.
 Other users of the portal include businesspeople, civil society groups and policymakers.

 Another part of the portal development was the newsletter.
 The newsletter was to cover topics that are central to Muslim Christianity relations in the Arab world, highlighting various student activities and would be used as a significant communication tool for ENAWU.

 The ENAWU project provided the basis for the ZIVIK Peace Building project in 2010, funded by the Institut für Auslandsbeziehungen, Germany.
 The documents that were produced during the ZIVIK project (and later other projects) have all been added to the Arab-West Report database and are fully searchable.

 The original aim was to collect data from different Arab countries and Europe to make this accessible in different languages, including English and Arabic.
 Financial restrictions made the three organizations concentrate on the Arab-West Report database that is now primarily focused on the role of religion in Egyptian society.
 In this way the Arab-West Report has become a major and effective hub for Muslim-Christian understanding in Egypt and an example of how this could be set up in other countries as well.

 In 2010 it became necessary for CIDT, the leading partner in the ENAWU project, to have a rallying call.
 The mission statement, set of goals, and methods to be used were defined with support of Dutch consultancy bureau MDF and adopted and ratified into the Strategic Report of October 28, 2010.
 The mission statement became “a non-partisan organisation that contributes to the peaceful coexistence of religious groups in Egypt,” which has remained unchanged since then.